Suppenhuhn79/on-screen-console/README.md

 `.zi number` sets the z-index of the on-screen-console.
 Initially console is the very top most element.
 Be careful to not set the z-index too low.

 Shorthand makes it more handy for mobile devices.
-And yes, type colon and no space.

 ## Wanna customize?
 You can customize almost everything on the on-screen-console.
 Just add a CSS stylesheet to your page.
 Here's a blank template: